 In addition to the basic schedule backups by daily, weekly or monthly, AOMEI Backupper Professional can detect specific events and create a backup when they occur, including user logon, user logoff, system startup and system shutdown.

-The benefits of event-triggered backups
+The benefits of event triggers backups

-- User logon: multiple users may use a same computer together with different user accounts.
+- User logon: multiple users may use the same computer together with different user accounts.
 Each user saves data and installs programs on the computer.
 To prevent system failure caused by the user who is going to log on the computer or unpredicted disasters, it’s better to schedule an automatic backup when a user logs on to the computer.

-There are four event types available to choose.
+There are four event types available to choose from.
 You can specify one of them to automatically perform the current backup when the event you selected occurs.
 Here we will take "System shutdown" for example, and then click "OK" to continue.

 - Only add the schedule: the program will only add the schedule.
-When you shut down the computer at the first time, the program will perform a full system backup.
+When you shut down the computer the first time, the program will perform a full system backup.
 When you shut down the computer the second time, it will perform a full, incremental or differential backup based on what you specified at "Backup Scheme".

 During the computer shutdown process, a message is displayed on the computer screen.
 You don't have to waste time waiting for the backup to be completed.

-How to change an event-triggered backup?
+How to change an event-triggered backup